alex-courtis/way-displays/doc/IPC.md

 ## Response

-When the request sets `HUMAN`, the response will contain log `MESSAGES` by [!!log_threshold](YAML_SCHEMAS.md#log_threshold), with human readable messages as written by the server.
-These are intended to be streamed to the user.

 [STATE](YAML_SCHEMAS.md#state) contains the device states.

 [CFG](YAML_SCHEMAS.md#cfg) contains the active configuration.

+`MESSAGES` contains human readable messages by [!!log_threshold](YAML_SCHEMAS.md#log_threshold) as written by the server.
+These are intended to be streamed to the user.

 `DONE` will be set when the operation is complete.